barryclark/jekyll-now/mcamc.md

 {: .answer}
 Yes!
 If your school is not participating in MCAMC, you can register as individual.
 On the day of the competition, you will be matched with a team, and you will be able to participate in all rounds just like everyone else.
 However, if your school is participating in MCAMC, please register with your school.

 {: .question}
-**Our school contains grade 5 and/or grade 9.
-Can these students participate?**
+**What are the exact eligibility requirements to participate in MCAMC?**

 {: .answer}
-Grade 9 students *may not* participate.
-Students grade 5 and under *may* participate, but the questions on the competition assume a middle school level understanding of mathematics.
-Younger students may find this competition too difficult.
+Students must be in grade 8 or below.
+Grade 9 students *may not* participate, even if your middle school contains grade 9.
+Younger students *may* participate, but the difficulty of the competition stays the same.
+Additionally, homeschooled students *may* participate.
+There are no location requirements.

 {: .question}
 **Can organizations other than schools form teams?**

 {: .answer}
 Yes!
-Any team from anywhere may participate.
-However, if a student's school is participating in MCAMC, then the student should register with their school.
+Any team from anywhere may participate, including but not limited to enrichment programs and weekend programs.

 ### Day of the Competition